 If you are a parent, guardian, carer or supporter of a student who is yet to start university, we welcome you to our community to receive information and updates from Essex.
 Alongside a regular newsletter, we will provide information to support informed university decision making, as well as invitations to events to hear more about higher education, including application advice, funding and what students can expect in their academic journeys.

-2020 is understandable going to be a little different.
+2021 may continue to look a little different as a result of the pandemic.
 However, we are doing everything we can to make sure our students have the transformational research-led education that is expected when you study here.
 All of our applicant information for next year, and the impact of COVID-19 can be found on our dedicated web pages.

 All our students are members of our amazing global community, living and learning together, with everyone working towards achieving their University of Essex degree.
 We offer a wide range of courses delivered by our 19 academic departments, covering everything from art history to sports therapy.
 We have three campuses across the county of Essex – Colchester, Loughton and Southend – where our students spend their time studying with us.